jayparmar/cordova-background-email-sender/README.md

 # cordova-background-email-sender
-Sends email in background can also open email composer
+ - Sends email in background
+ - Can also open email composer